vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Panigrahi, K.C.

-1956 The Archaeological Remains at Benisāgar in the Singbhum District of Bihar. in: The Journal of the Bihar Research Society 42/1, 3–11.
+1956 The Archaeological Remains at Benisāgar in the Singbhum District of Bihar̥in: The Journal of the Bihar Research Society 42/1, 3–11.

-Pāṇini(P) The Vyākaraṇa-Mahābhās.ya of Pata˜njali, edited by F. Kielhorn.
+Pāṇini(P) The Vyākaraṇa-Mahābhāṣya of Patañjali, edited by F. Kielhorn.
 3rd edition, revised and furnished with additional readings, references and select critical

 notes by K.V.
 Abhyankar.
 Poona 1962–72.
 5 vols.

 http://gretil.sub.uni-goettingeṇde/gretil/1_sanskr/6_sastra/1_gram/

-pmbhassu.htm : Pata˜njali: Vyākaraṇamahābhās.ya.
+pmbhassu.htm : Patañjali: Vyākaraṇamahābhāṣya.
 Based on the edition by

 Franz Kielhorn (Bombay 1880–1885), revised by K.V.
 Abhyankar (Poona